falcosecurity/falco-website/content/en/blog/kernel-testing.md

 #### Results Presentation

 We wanted the test data to be publicly and easily accessible by anyone, thus we had to find a way to represent the test output.
-Since there are 3 possible ways of instrumenting the kernel, that is using a kernel module or one of the available eBPF probes, the playbooks perform up to 3 tests.
+Since there are 3 possible ways of instrumenting the kernel, that are using a kernel module or one of the available eBPF probes, the playbooks perform up to 3 tests.
 Taking into account that the modern eBPF probe is built in the Falco libraries, only 2 drivers need to be compiled.
 We have 3 possible results for each of them:
 * success, when the test goes fine
 * error, when the test fails